 Vicky won a Northern Writers Award in 2014, and was shortlisted for the Jerwood/Arvon Scheme for poetry 2016/17.
 Her poem, Treatment was highly commended in the Carers UK Poetry competition 2017.
-Currently she’s working towards her first pamphlet publication.
+Currently, she’s working towards her first pamphlet publication.
+As of April 2019, she is an Arvon/Jerwood mentee for poetry under mentor and poet Hannah Lowe.

 In 2013, Vicky was commissioned to make a documentary exploring what it means to be a dyslexic writer.
 Dyslexic and Loving Words (available here on YouTube) encourages dyslexics to pursue a love of words through interviews with well-known dyslexic wordsmiths such as Benjamin Zephaniah and Sally Gardner and highlights some of the word-related difficulties dyslexics face.